PeterCamilleri/CX16/quirks/README.md

 caused the interrupt.
-Even if a signature byte is not needed, either the byte following the BRK instruction must be padded with some value or the break-handling routine must decrement the return address on the stack to let an RTI (return from interrupt) instruction executed correctly._
+Even if a signature byte is not needed, either the byte following the BRK instruction must be padded with some value or the break-handling routine must decrement the return address on the stack to let an RTI (return from interrupt) instruction execute correctly._

-Note that when assembled, the _brk_ instruction does not specify or even allow for a signature value, one is normally required.
-Let's see some actual code listings:
+Note that when assembled, the _brk_ instruction does not specify or even allow for a signature value.
+None the less, one is normally required.
+Let's see an actual code listing:

     000000r 1               ; A file to test various ideas.
     000000r 1